METimage sensor is intended to provide high quality imagery data for global and regional numerical weather prediction and now-casting, and to

 HYGEOS manages and contributes mainly to this project which is operated in partnership with the Laboratoire d'Optique Atmosphérique.

-A retrieval method based on optimal estimate approach has been designed, prototyped and tested using simulated METimage and real MERIS data.
+A retrieval method based on optimal estimate approach (see poster) has been designed, prototyped and tested using simulated METimage and real MERIS data.
 This includes the following steps:

 - A sensitivity study and information content analysis corresponding to METimage channels characteristics.
 This study is necessary to derive an error budget for the retrieved parameters.